 Applying Polish Like a Boss

 Even the best long-lasting pedicure polish fails if slapped on wrong.
-Thin coats are the way to go—thick ones crack fast.
+Keep each coat sheer enough to see your nail’s natural pink through it—usually 1–2 brush strokes per nail.
+Anything thicker than that tends to crack within 48 hours.
 Start with a base coat to anchor the color.
 Two layers of polish give vibrant coverage without clumping.
 Seal it with a glossy top coat.
 Let each layer dry fully to avoid smudges, ensuring toes stay pristine for the long haul.

 Choosing Colors That Hide Wear

-Darker shades or neutrals hide minor chips better than loud neons.
+Darker shades like burgundy or taupe hide chips well for casual wear or office settings where toes aren’t under direct light.
+But at beach parties with bright sun hitting your feet, even dark polishes show wear along the edges after 10–14 days.
 Think deep reds or classic nudes—they mask tiny flaws that pop on bright pinks.
 Picking a color that supports how to make pedicure last longer can stretch a pedicure’s life.
 Imagine someone choosing a burgundy shade and still rocking it at a beach party a month later.
 Smart hues make a big difference.

 Salon Secrets for Extended Wear